Details of Breast Augmentation and Implant Procedures

 Breast augmentation surgery is performed under a general anesthetic, either in Dr. Andrade’s private facility in Newmarket, or at Southlake Regional Health Centre.
 The anesthetic is delivered by a board-certified Anaesthesiologist.
 The operation takes less than 2 hours but total time spent in the facility is approximately 4-5 hours.

 Patients are given a prescription for pain medications and a stool softener.
 Most patients are doing their own self-care and other their light activities the day after surgery, but Dr. Andrade recommends patients avoid heavy lifting or vigorous excercise involving the chest muscles for 4-6 weeks following surgery.
+The promise of a “24 hour recovery” after breast implant surgery is a marketing gimmick.
+There is no way to heal this quickly after any operation, otherwise all surgeons would adopt such a procedure.
 There may be bruising and the breasts will be quite firm for at least several weeks following surgery.
 The breasts will soften and the implants may settle for several months following surgery.
 Scars take at least 12 months to completely mature and soften.

 Benefits and Risks of Surgery

 The majority of patients are satisfied with the size and shape of their breasts following breast augmentation surgery, and the results will generally last for years.
 Potential problems immediately following breast augmentation surgery include but are not limited to bleeding, infection, wound healing problems, implant malposition, pain, or changes in breast sensation.
 Long-term problems include implant rupture, formation of scarlike tissue around the implant (capsular contracture), implant rippling, visible or symptomatic scars, and the need for additional surgery.
+Breast augmentation might affect the ability to breastfeed.
 Rarely, life-threatening complications can arise during or after any operation.
 Breast implants can affect mammogram screening and there is a very low yet increased risk of developing a rare form of lymphoma called anaplastic large cell lymphoma (ALCL).
+The US Food and Drug Administration (FDA) states that at the present time there is not sufficient evidence to show an association between silicone breast implants and rheumatoid arthritis or other connective tissue diseases.
+However, some studies have indicated that there could be a potential link.
 Dr. Andrade will discuss other specific risks and answer any questions during the consultation.
+This information is intended to complement the advice of a plastic surgeon obtained during a proper consultation, and it is by no means exhaustive or complete.

 Common Questions About Breast Implant Procedures